Cosby5/All-My-Stars/README.md

 ## HTML

+- [vaverix/Native-Virtual-Keyboard-chrome-extension](https://github.com/vaverix/Native-Virtual-Keyboard-chrome-extension) - Native on-screen keyboard for touch screen devices.
+What differs it from any other keyboard on WebStore?
+Well, it sends native javascript events on every keystroke, so it works on any website, with an
 - [WebDevBooster/Dvorak-Booster-Keyboard-Layout](https://github.com/WebDevBooster/Dvorak-Booster-Keyboard-Layout) - Dvorak-Booster keyboard layout is better optimized for typing in English than standard Dvorak & better optimized for programming than Programmer Dvorak.
 It makes typing in dozenal (base 12) easy & mos
 - [jackweinbender/akkadian-verbs](https://github.com/jackweinbender/akkadian-verbs) - A filtering list of Akkadian Verbs/Roots for quick reference.
 - [twitter/twemoji](https://github.com/twitter/twemoji) - Emoji for everyone. https://twemoji.twitter.com/